luau-lang/site/_pages/typecheck.md

 tabletype:setproperty(key: type, value: type?)
 ```

-Sets key-value pair in the table's properties, with the same type for reading from and writing to the table.
+Sets the type of the property for the given `key`, using the same type for both reading from and writing to the table.

-- If `key` doesn't exist in the table, does nothing.
+- `key` is expected to be a string singleton type, naming the property.
+- `value` will be set as both the `read type` and `write type` of the property.
 - If `value` is `nil`, the property is removed.

 ```luau
 tabletype:setreadproperty(key: type, value: type?)
 ```

-Sets the key-value pair used for reading from the table's properties.
+Sets the type for reading from the property named by `key`, leaving the type for writing this property as-is.

-- If `key` doesn't exist in the table, does nothing.
+- `key` is expected to be a string singleton type, naming the property.
+- `value` will be set as the `read type`, the `write type` will be unchanged.
+- If `key` is not already present, only a `read type` will be set, making the property read-only.
 - If `value` is `nil`, the property is removed.

 ```luau
 tabletype:setwriteproperty(key: type, value: type?)
 ```

-Sets the key-value pair used for writing to the table's properties.
+Sets the type for writing to the property named by `key`, leaving the type for reading this property as-is.

-- If `key` doesn't exist in the table, does nothing.
+- `key` is expected to be a string singleton type, naming the property.
+- `value` will be set as the `write type`, the `read type` will be unchanged.
+- If `key` is not already present, only a `write type` will be set, making the property write-only.
 - If `value` is `nil`, the property is removed.

 ```luau